msahasrabudhe/rt_tweet_notif/README.md

 # rt_tweet_notif

-An ad-hoc system to receive real-time tweets from a twitter account.
+An ad-hoc system to receive real-time tweets from a twitter account, and display notifications on the screen.

 Does not require Twitter API or associating your account with Twitter Apps.
 Does not require login.

 **Requirements**

-Python 2.7 and the libraries
+Should work on Linux; tested on Ubuntu.
+Written in Python 2.7.
+Needs the libraries
 * notify2
 * urllib2
 * HTMLParser